 and somewhat not fitting the used hardware.
 But meanwhile the differences may have sifted

 The hardware incorporates a chipset from Adaptive Networks.
 It does the actual communication

 or more precise, up to level 3 of the OSI reference model.
-It provides a generic safe
+It provides a generic save

-communication channel with Ack, Nack, CRC.
+communication with Ack, Nack, CRC.
 A NEC V25 CPU with some RAM and some FLASH

 communicates with the PC and implements the used protocols.